How to embed an RSS feed on any website

 An RSS feed embed code example

 For digital signage solutions, you can use the Preview URL provided by Flockler and show the news feed with a browser.
 For a website, copy the code and embed it on any page.
-Flockler’s embed codes are responsive and automatically fit to the area available.
-If you happen to have a WordPress site, you can download and use the social media and RSS feed plugin for WordPress.
+Flockler’s embed codes are responsive and automatically fit the area available.

 Here’s an example of Samsung’s RSS feed with the Wall layout: